While standing in line

 DO NOT ignore them.

-Even if they are so tiny that you need to utilize your ten-times- magnification-mirror, you must eradicate them before they blossom into a full blown beard.
+Even if they are so tiny that you need to utilize your ten-times- magnification-mirror, you must eradicate them before they blossom into a full blown beard. soft and microscopic one day, and as strong and as long as twenty pound fishing line the next.

 Don't let their innocence fool you.
 No good will come of chin hairs left unchecked.